DucManhPhan/DucManhPhan.github.io/_posts/2019-11-30-How-to-setup-kafka-in-linux.md

 ---
 layout: post
-title: How to setup Kafka in Ubuntu
+title: How to setup Kafka in Linux
 bigimg: /img/path.jpg
-tags: [Kafka, Ubuntu]
+tags: [Kafka]
 ---

 In this article, we will learn how to setup Kafka in Ubuntu.
 Let's get started.